Francesco16p/SMA/CushingProbit.md

 ### Log-likelihood derivatives

-The observed information evaluated at MAP is computed directly by the `optim()` function and stored in `map_probit$par`.
+The observed Fisher information evaluated at MAP is computed directly by the `optim()` function and stored in `map_probit$par`.
 Note that, as described in the main paper, this quantity is needed to obtain both Laplace and skew-modal approximations.
 We also define the function `trd_derivative_probit()` to compute the third derivative of the log-likelihood.

 ```r